Last Updated on June 16, 2022 by Lori Geurin

 Many people enjoy the slower pace of the South and even the Southern accents when visiting there, especially if you’re from another part of the country.

-(You may want to learn how to speak with a Southern drawl in How To Speak With A Southern Drawl, The Heimlich Maneuver And A Mini-Vacation To Nashville.)
+(If you want to learn how to speak with a Southern drawl be sure to check out How To Speak With A Southern Drawl, The Heimlich Maneuver And A Mini-Vacation To Nashville.)

 The Parthenon At Centennial Park